 - June – Conference Committee resolves differences between House and Senate versions of the budget and sends an agreed-upon version of the budget to the floor of both houses for approval; Governor signs bill into law with or without line-item vetoes

 Throughout the process, the appropriations bill is subject to lobbying by a variety of interests.
 Corporations and unions, nonprofit organizations, watchdog groups, consumer alliances, policy experts, the media, and even interests outside Ohio – not to mention the general public – all attempt to influence the outcome using a variety of methods.
-The final budget determines whether Ohio’s most vulnerable populations will have their basic needs met over the next two years.
-Advocates for Ohio’s Future monitors the budget at each step of the process, standing up for those hurt most by the current recession – those who rely on health, human services, and early care & education to be self-sufficient.
-Learn more about how you can get involved.
+The final budget determines whether Ohio strengthens families and communities over the next two years.
+Advocates for Ohio’s Future monitors the budget at each step of the process, standing up for Ohioans who participate in health, human services, and early care & education programs to be more competitive.